 District shall not be required to make or construct any alterations, including but not limited to structural changes, additions, or improvements to the Premises except as set forth herein.
 District shall, however, remain responsible for ensuring the Premises is in compliance with the requirements of the Americans with Disabilities Act, California Fair Employment and Housing Act, and other applicable building code standards.
 Charter School, and not District, shall be responsible for compliance with the Americans with Disabilities Act, California Fair Employment and Housing Act, and other applicable building code standards in connection with any modification of the Premises by Charter School after Charter School takes possession of the Premises.
 By entry and taking possession of the Premises pursuant to this Agreement, Charter School accepts the Premises.

-Charter School acknowledges that neither District nor District's agents have made any representation or warranty as to the suitability of the Premises for Charter School's Program except as set forth herein.
+Charter School acknowledges that neither District nor District's agents have made any representation or warranty as to the suitability of the Premises for Charter School's Program except as set forth herein, but warrants that the Premises may be used to operate a public school program.
 Any agreements, warranties or representations not expressly contained in this Agreement shall in no way bind District or Charter School, and District and Charter School expressly waive all claims for damages by reason of any statement, representation, warranty, promise or agreement, if any, not contained in this Agreement.

 If structural damage occurs to the Premises, making the structure damaged to a lesser condition than existed on the effective date, then District will, at its sole discretion, either provide reasonably equivalent alternative facilities to Charter School to accommodate its projected in-District ADA for the remaining term of this Agreement, or repair the damage in order to bring it back to a condition which is similar to the condition which existed on the effective date.
-District may, however, terminate this Agreement if the cost to repair the Premises exceeds Two Hundred Fifty Thousand dollars ($250,000) per incident.
+District may, however, terminate this Agreement if the cost to repair the Premises exceeds Two Hundred Fifty Thousand dollars ($250,000) per incident, and will notify the Charter School of its election to either perform the repairs or terminate the Agreement within fifteen (15) days after the damage occurs.
 District shall pro-rate the Use Fee during the “repair” period, if the resulting structural damage prohibits Charter School from carrying out its normal daily activities.
 If District elects not to terminate this agreement and not to perform a repair estimated to cost in excess of Two Hundred Fifty Thousand dollars ($250,000), Charter School may elect to remain in possession of the Premises and pay the Use Fee, unless revised through mutual agreement of the Parties, or Charter School may elect to terminate this Agreement.
 If either District or Charter School terminates this Agreement as set forth herein, District shall promptly provide Charter School with reasonably equivalent alternative facilities to accommodate its projected in-District ADA for the remaining term of this Agreement.

 Charter School shall not change the locks on the building without written approval by OUSD Buildings and Grounds.
 If Charter School chooses to change the locks on the building with written approval, Charter School is responsible for the cost of the District rekeying the building prior to vacating the site.